The Return Map in the Class $\mathcal{O}_C$: Geometry, Dynamics, and Thickness Regularity: Conclusion

 \section{Conclusion}

 We have introduced a return map $F$ on the boundary $\partial C$ of a convex core $C$ for domains $\Omega$ in the class $\mathcal{O}_C$.
-We proved a first-order expansion showing that $F$ behaves like an adaptive gradient descent for the thickness function $d$, with curvature corrections.
-The fixed points of $F$ are the critical points of $d$, and the dynamics admits a Lyapunov function $V=\frac12 d^2$.
-The discrete iteration approximates the gradient flow of $d$ after time reparametrization.
-Numerical simulations illustrate convergence to fixed points, limit cycles, and chaotic behavior.
-The construction reveals a hidden geometric excursion that generates observable dynamics on $\partial C$, reminiscent of holonomy.
-Moreover, the radial structure reduces variational problems in $\mathcal{O}_C$ to one-dimensional problems on $\partial C$, linking the dynamics to shape optimization.
+We proved a sharp first-order expansion showing that $F$ behaves like an adaptive gradient descent for the thickness function $d$, with explicit remainder estimates and relaxed regularity assumptions.
+The fixed points of $F$ are the critical points of $d$, and the dynamics admits a Lyapunov function $V = \frac{1}{2} d^2$ with quantitative decrease, establishing that the system is gradient-like.
+We established a rigorous error bound between the discrete iteration and the continuous gradient flow.
+Numerical simulations illustrated convergence to fixed points and period-2 cycles, confirming the analytical predictions and revealing dynamical behaviour beyond simple gradient descent.
+We then developed a regularity theory for the thickness function, establishing a precise correspondence between the smoothness of $d$ and that of $\partial \Omega$.
+Under a natural quantitative condition linking the Lipschitz constants of $d$ and the curvature of $\partial C$, we showed that the radial map $\Phi$ is bilipschitz, guaranteeing strong geometric stability.
+We clarified the relationship between this global condition and the local validity of the expansion when the product condition $d\kappa_i < 1$ is relaxed.
+These results connect the abstract dynamical system to the concrete geometric properties of the admissible domains and provide a natural framework for the rigorous justification of the expansion and linearization in earlier sections.
+The construction reveals a hidden geometric excursion---a round-trip through the outer boundary $\partial \Omega$---that generates observable dynamics on $\partial C$.
+This mechanism, formalized as the Geometric Excursion Principle, suggests further connections between shape analysis and dynamical systems, beyond the gradient-flow correspondence established here.

-This work opens several avenues for further investigation, including a rigorous continuous limit, classification of dynamical behaviors, and deeper connections with optimal transport and geometric flows.